radhikachamdal2/fullstack-devices/README.md

 #### 3. Run the Backend and Frontend Locally

+Start the Frontend

+As your currently in the front-end folder, start the React application:

+- npm run dev

+##### The frontend will now be running on http://localhost:3000.

 Start the Backend

-In the back-end folder, start the server by running:
+Select the backend terminal tab, start the server by running:

 - npm run dev

 ##### The backend will now be running on http://localhost:4000.

-Start the Frontend

-In the frontend folder, start the React application:

-- npm run dev

-##### The frontend will now be running on http://localhost:3000.

 At this point, the frontend should be able to make requests to the backend, and you should see the application in action.